-Black Friday is almost here.
+Black Friday is upon us.
 Are you ready?
 Holiday shopping and Black Friday shopping don't have to be stressful with these "10 Tips for Black Friday Shopping Made Easy".
 In order to have a successful Black Friday you need to do the upfront work and planning now.

 - Make your gift recipient list.
 Who are you buying for?
 Do you draw names for some extended family?
 Do you buy only for the kids?
 Don't forget about all the babysitters, teachers and coaches.